 Heat is the transfer of kinetic energy from one medium or object to another or via energy source to a medium or object.
-This energy transfer can occur in three ways namely radiation, conduction and convection.
-Heat is a form of energy that produces change in temperature of any substance.
+This energy transfer can occur in three ways namely radiation, conduction, and convection.
+Heat is a form of energy that produces a change in the temperature of any substance.

 Heat is expressed in Joules (J).